temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 All of the application components are there, but aren't running.
-Time to build a gateway to interact with the app!
+Time to build a web server to interact with the app!

 ## Build the web server

-The web server allows the user to communicate with the Temporal Application.
-It also serves as the entry point for starting the Workflow Execution.
+The web server allows the user to communicate with the Temporal Application, and also serves as the entry point for starting the Workflow Execution.

 There are several handlers that make the Subscription possible.
-These handlers allow us to subscribe, unsubscribe, and get details about the Workflow.
+These handlers allow you to subscribe, unsubscribe, and get details about the Workflow.
 An index handler exists as well.

-To begin, create a `gateway` folder with the file `main.go`.
+Create a `gateway` folder with the file `main.go`.
 Create a Client in `main.go`.

 <!--SNIPSTART subscription-workflow-go-gateway {"selectedLines": ["1-12", "14-15", "142-163"]}-->